-I’m really loving these Red Velvet Brownies with their deep dark colour, chocolate and vanilla flavour and that super creamy cream cheese icing that sits on top of them.
-These brownies are perfect for a dessert table, sharing at a party and that burgundy colour makes them a beautiful Valentines treat too.
+These brownies are perfect for a dessert table, sharing at a party and that burgundy colour makes them a beautiful Christmas or Valentine’s day treat too.

 What is Red Velvet?